gatesphere/io-codejams/README.md

 Caveats
 -------
 These programs are by no means idiomatic or good Io programming practices.
-In many cases, idioms are followed, but when pressed for time, I used sloppy or ugly ways to do things.
+In many cases, idioms are followed, but when pressed for time, I use sloppy or ugly ways to do things.
 As such, do not expect good code quality out of these examples.
 These are just toys and prototypes.